smallab/ttc-osc-receivers-processing/README.md

 They works with [Processing 3.3.4](https://processing.org/download/ "download Processing") and later, and its [OSC library](http://www.sojamo.de/libraries/oscp5).

-## See more in their respective folders.
+## See more README's in their respective folders.